Tuesday, 21 December 2021

 Ah, the British Blues Boom.
 50 years after the event it’s sometimes casually (not to say cruelly) dismissed - mostly by those who weren’t around at the time - as little more than a short-lived folly whereby a bunch of sallow-faced white boys from the Surrey Delta misappropriated the music of black America.
 And while there may be a grain of truth in that assessment, it’s not the whole story by any means.

 Lest we forget, the Blues Boom was a very big deal in late 60s Britain with huge selling albums by major bands appearing almost weekly.
 At its creative and commercial peak it became a vibrant sub-culture directly linking the beat and R&B craze of the early 60s with the stadium rock era of the 70s and beyond.
-Even the Beatles were not immune to its charms and in 1968 they jumped aboard the 12-bar bandwagon to record the quirky and semi satirical "Yer Blues" for their double "White Album".
+Even the Beatles were not immune to its charms and in 1968 they jumped aboard the 12-bar bandwagon to record the quirky and semi satirical "Yer Blues" for their double "White Album."

 Admittedly, some took it all a little too seriously, leading to affectionate spoofs such as the Bonzo Dog Band's "Can Blue Men Sing The Whites" (1968) and the Liverpool Scene with "I've Got Those Fleetwood Mac Chicken Shack John Mayall Can't Fail Blues" (1969).
 But at its best the Blues Boom was so much more than just endless guitar solos, hackneyed “woke up this morning” lyrics and the same old I-IV-V chord progressions.